Superalgos/Superalgos/README.md

 We give online support to users through our [Superalgos Telegram Community](https://t.me/superalgoscommunity).

-We give support to developers through our [Superalgos Telegram Developer's Group](https://t.me/superalgosdevelop)
+We give support to developers through our [Superalgos Telegram Developer's Group](https://t.me/superalgosdevelop).

-We give support in Spanish through our [Superalgos en Español Telegram Developer's Group](https://t.me/superalgos_es)
+We give support in Spanish through our [Superalgos en Español Telegram Developer's Group](https://t.me/superalgos_es).

 ### via Documentation Site

-Self Service support available via the [Documentation Site](https://docs.superalgos.org/) to learn about Superalgos.
+Self Service support available via the [Superalgos Documentation Site](https://docs.superalgos.org/).

 ### via Video Tutorials

-Self Service support via video tutorials at the [Superalgos You Tube Channel](https://www.youtube.com/channel/UCmYSGbB151xFQPNxj7KfKBg) to learn more about Superalgos.
+Self Service support via video tutorials at the [Superalgos You Tube Channel](https://www.youtube.com/channel/UCmYSGbB151xFQPNxj7KfKBg).

 # Other Resources

 ### Web Site

-For an overview of what Superalgos can do for you, please check the [Superalgos Website] (https://superalgos.org/)
+For an overview of what Superalgos can do for you, please check the [Superalgos Website] (https://superalgos.org/).

 ### Superalgos Blog

-You can find everything we wrote during the history of the project at the [Superalgos Blog] (https://medium.com/superalgos)
+You can find everything we have written at the [Superalgos Blog] (https://medium.com/superalgos).

 ### Superalgos on Twitter

-To stay up-to-date, follow [Superalgos on Twitter] (https://twitter.com/superalgos)
+To stay up-to-date, follow [Superalgos on Twitter] (https://twitter.com/superalgos).

 ### Superalgos on Facebook

-To stay up-to-date, follow [Superalgos on Facebook] (https://www.facebook.com/superalgos)
+To stay up-to-date, follow [Superalgos on Facebook] (https://www.facebook.com/superalgos).

 # Contributing